cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 Now you need a message to instruct the checkers blockchain to create a game.
 This message needs to:

 * Not specify the creator: this is implicit because it shall be the signer of the message.
-* Not specify the ID of the game because the system uses an incrementing counter.
-On the other hand, the server needs to return the newly created ID value since the eventual value cannot be known before the transaction is included in a block and the state computed.
+* Not specify the ID of the game, because the system uses an incrementing counter.
+However, the server needs to return the newly created ID value, since the eventual value cannot be known before the transaction is included in a block and the state computed.
 Call this `idValue`.
-* Not specify the game board as it is under the full control of the checkers rules.
+* Not specify the game board as this is controlled by the checkers rules.
 * Specify who is playing with the red pieces.
 Call the field `red`.
 * Specify who is playing with the black pieces.
 Call the field `black`.

-Instruct Ignite CLI to take care of all this:
+Instruct Ignite CLI to do all of this:

 ```sh
 $ ignite scaffold message createGame red black --module checkers --response idValue
 ```

-It creates a [certain number of files](https://github.com/cosmos/b9-checkers-academy-draft/commit/e78cba34926ba0adee23febb1ce44774e2c466b3) plus [some GUI elements](https://github.com/cosmos/b9-checkers-academy-draft/commit/dcf9f4724570146c8e0ad339aafb469d27dca0b9).
+This creates a [certain number of files](https://github.com/cosmos/b9-checkers-academy-draft/commit/e78cba34926ba0adee23febb1ce44774e2c466b3) plus [some GUI elements](https://github.com/cosmos/b9-checkers-academy-draft/commit/dcf9f4724570146c8e0ad339aafb469d27dca0b9).

 ## Protobuf objects